A-DaRo/dbl_capstone/project_specification.md

 ### **7. Evaluation Metrics**

-To rigorously assess the performance of our hierarchical multi-task model, we will employ a suite of metrics that evaluate not only pixel-level accuracy but also the quality of the predicted shapes and the model's performance on its distinct tasks.
-The metrics are categorized based on their purpose.
+To rigorously assess our model, we employ a multi-faceted evaluation strategy.
+This includes standard performance metrics (like mIoU) to measure overall success, fine-grained metrics (like BIoU) to evaluate specific objectives, and a suite of diagnostic metrics to provide deep, actionable insights into the model's failure modes.

 #### **7.1.
 Primary Task Metrics (Core Objectives)**

 These are the most important metrics and will be the primary measure of the model's success.
 They will be calculated for both the **Genus** and **Health** segmentation heads.

 *   **7.1.1.
 Mean Intersection over Union (mIoU):** This is the gold standard for semantic segmentation.
 It measures the overlap between the predicted mask and the ground-truth mask for each class and then averages this score across all classes.
-    *   **Formula:** `IoU = True Positives / (True Positives + False Positives + False Negatives)`
-    *   **Calculation:** We will compute `mIoU_Genus` (averaged over all coral genera classes + background) and `mIoU_Health` (averaged over Healthy, Bleached, Dead + background).
     *   **Purpose:** To provide a robust measure of overall segmentation accuracy for our core tasks.

 *   **7.1.2.
 Boundary IoU (BIoU):** This advanced metric specifically addresses the "nitid shapes" requirement by focusing on the quality of the predicted boundaries.
-It is less sensitive to errors in the interior of large objects and more sensitive to the precision of the object's outline.
-    *   **Mechanism:** It creates a thin "boundary band" of a few pixels' width around the edge of the ground-truth and predicted shapes.
-It then calculates the IoU of these two bands.
+    *   **Mechanism:** It creates a thin "boundary band" around the edge of the ground-truth and predicted shapes and calculates the IoU of these two bands.
-    *   **Calculation:** We will compute `BIoU_Genus` to evaluate how well the model delineates the complex morphological structures of different corals.
-    *   **Purpose:** To quantitatively measure the model's ability to produce clean, accurate, and non-noisy boundaries for our primary tasks.
-This is a key metric for validating our architectural choices.
+    *   **Purpose:** To quantitatively measure the model's ability to produce clean, accurate boundaries.
+In our error analysis framework, **BIoU serves as the direct semantic segmentation equivalent of TIDE's *Localization Error***, providing a quantitative measure of boundary fidelity.

 *   **7.1.3.
 Mean Pixel Accuracy (mPA):** This metric calculates the percentage of correctly classified pixels for each class and averages it over all classes.
-It is simpler than mIoU and provides a complementary view of performance.
     *   **Purpose:** To offer a straightforward accuracy score, useful for sanity checks and high-level comparison.

 #### **7.2.
 Auxiliary Task Metrics (Diagnostic Tools)**

 The performance on these tasks is not an end goal but a diagnostic tool to understand if the model is successfully learning the contextual regularizers.

 *   **7.2.1.
 Class-specific IoU:** For each auxiliary head (`Fish`, `Human-Artifact`, `Substrate`), we will calculate the IoU for the positive class(es) only.
-For example, `IoU_Fish` will measure the performance on the `Fish` class, not the background.
     *   **Purpose:** To verify that the auxiliary heads are effectively learning their respective tasks.
 High performance indicates successful feature disentanglement in the shared encoder.
-Low performance might suggest the task is too difficult or is not contributing positively to regularization.

 #### **7.3.
 Overall Model Performance Metric (For Model Selection)**